 What is the primary technology stack upon which the cloud deployments of

-Kinetic are built?
+Kinetics are built?

-Epicor is proudly built on a Microsoft technology stack, optimized for high performance cloud deployment.
+Epicor is proudly built on a Microsoft technology stack, optimized for high-performance cloud deployment.

 Do all components run in the cloud?
 Do I have any infrastructure burden?